-A place to call their own.
-This can be anything from a box, aquarium (without the water, of course!), or brooder panels specifically made for raising chicks.
-Newspaper can be used to line the chick area, but it is best to also use hemp bedding, as the newspaper does not provide enough traction or support for chicks' feet.
+You can use anything from a box, aquarium (without the water, of course!), or brooder panels specifically made for raising chicks.
+Sheets of newspaper can be used to line the chick area, but it is best to also use hemp bedding, as the newspaper does not provide enough traction or support for chicks' feet.
 Hemp bedding is very absorbent and is a less dusty alternative to typical animal bedding options.
-Space is also important, as chicks love to play and need sufficient space to do so.
+Space is also important, as chicks love to play and need sufficient space to do so for their development.

-Water is often considered the #1 Forgotten Nutrient in livestock operations, but it is critical to every function of the body.
+Water is often the most forgotten nutrient in livestock operations, but it is critical to every function of the body.
 Traditional chicken waterers are easily contaminated when chicken droppings fall into the base of the waterers, potentially leading to disease if not cleaned consistently.
 Chicks and adult poultry can easily be trained to use a nipple watering system, leading to much less headache in management.
-When you first introduce your chicks to their new environment, you can add 3 Tbs. of sugar per quart of water or 1 crushed clove of garlic in order to entice them to drink.
-Whether using a traditional watering system or the BriteTap, gently dip the beaks of the chicks in the watering source to teach them to drink.
+When you first introduce your chicks to their new environment, you can add 3 tablespoons of sugar per quart of water or 1 crushed clove of garlic in order to entice them to drink.
+Whether using a traditional watering system or a BriteTap/equivalent nipple watering system, gently dip the beaks of the chicks in the watering source to teach them to drink.
 Change and clean the water source daily.
 To keep possible dampness from occurring, you can place a small towel underneath your waterer to absorb any spillage.
 Replace this towel every day to prevent pathogen build up.

 We recommend using an enclosed feeder with holes big enough for the chicks to peck through the open slots.
 The slots are big enough for the chicks to reach the feed, but generally small enough to prevent feed contamination from fecal droppings.
 The feeder should be kept full, as it is generally recommended to feed free-choice for the first few weeks of life.
 When you introduce your chicks to their new environment, dip their beaks into the feed to teach them the location of the feeder and encourage them to eat.